npmstudy/minecat/README.md

 # Minecat ⚡

-> a monorepo cli for Node.js、React
+> a monorepo cli for Node.js、React or Custom Template

 - 💡 monorepo with pnpm
 - ⚡️ Lightning Fast DX